-Figure 9. (a) Location of the stations with RAD and HR profiles between 23 September 23:23 UTC and 24 September 05:55 UTC, as well as cold front position and direction of the mean flow. (b) Radiosonde measurements (RAD and HR) in the area. (c) Skew-T log p diagram of the Nimes radiosonde at 05:15 UTC on 24 September and the simulation of the profile by CTRL-500, interpolated to the station location. (d) Precipitation differences between RAD-7 and the same simulation without the Nimes sounding shown in (c).
+Figure 9. (a) Location of the stations with RAD and HR profiles between 23 September 23:23 UTC and 24 September 05:55 UTC, as well as cold front position and direction of the mean flow. (b) Radiosonde measurements (RAD and HR) in the area. (c) Skew-T log p diagram of the Nîmes radiosonde at 05:15 UTC on 24 September and the simulation of the profile by CTRL-500, interpolated to the station location. (d) Precipitation differences between RAD-7 and the same simulation without the Nîmes sounding shown in panel (c).

-- The large impact of the Nimes_0515 sounding gives important clues as to whether GPS systems were able to compensate radiosondes for this case study.
-With no means to measure the vertical distribution of humidity, GPS struggles to bring the expected improvement in precipitation representation.
-The reason why other soundings close to Nimes in time and space did not measure such a large humidity amount at 700 hPa is still unknown.
-The large spatial heterogeneity of this variable might have played a decisive role and its undersampling has already been identified as a factor limiting heavy precipitation simulation (Khodayar et al., 2018).
-Unfortunately, no other humidity observations exist for that time and location (LIDAR, pressurized balloons or dropsondes).
-Another possible explanation is an ascent of the Nimes_0515 sounding through a precipitating system.
+the Nîmes\0515 sounding through a precipitating system.
 In that case a saturated atmosphere would be present at 700 hPa where the sounding was launched.
-This implies existing errors in COSMO regarding the underestimation of humidity at the LFT (see Fig. 8) and the need of excessive moisture and rain are compensated by this one sounding.
+This implies existing errors in COSMO regarding the underestimation of humidity at the LFT (see Fig. 8) and the need of excessive moisture and rain are compensated for by this one sounding.
 This highlights the relevance and complications of targeted observations for DA.
-Moreover, it also highlights that, for this case study, the accurate location and timing of that one sounding were more relevant for - 565 precipitation simulation than the higher vertical resolution offered by the HR data set.
-Spatial distances of 60 km and temporal differences of 30 minutes are enough to miss/capture a crucial measurement of water vapour.
+Moreover, it also highlights that, for this case study, the accurate location and timing of that one sounding were more relevant for precipitation simulation than the higher vertical resolution offered by the HR data set.
+Spatial distances of 60 km and temporal differences of 30 min are enough to miss/capture a crucial measurement of water vapour.